7 Best Beaches in Sintra, Portugal

 Praia das Maçãs in Sintra, with its rugged cliffs and foamy waves.
 This scenic Sintra beach is nestled against a backdrop of a quaint seaside village.

-Looking for the best beaches in Sintra Portugal?
-This round-up post features 7 of the top beaches in the region!
+Looking for the best beaches in Sintra, Portugal?
+This is the guide for you!

 Sintra is oftentimes overlooked for beaches.
 Its main call to fame is incredible castles like Pena Palace and Quinta de la Relageira.